 A convenient preview option allows seeing the work in progress to make the changes before publication.
 Mind that the system doesn’t allow changing the template during the web design process.
 This requires serious consideration, when making the choice.

-WordPress.
 WordPress has free and premium themes to fit different niches.
 All of them (including premium samples), however, look similar.
 Being an open-source program, WordPress offers access to CSS files.
 This makes it possible for professional web developers to give their websites unique look.

 You can change the style, typography, titles, font parameters, colors, background and other settings.
 Whatever design ideas and preference you have, WordPress will make it possible to bring them to life.
 If you lack these skills, your template customization options will be quite limited.